hard3x3/terraformSandbox/README.md

 terraformSandbox: [0x0ffe9697c852cbbb35e4eef49cbc948daf855d63](https://etherscan.io/address/0x0ffe9697c852cbbb35e4eef49cbc948daf855d63#code)

 ## Attribution
-Terraform Sandbox is not an original work, rather it is a visualization tool based on the immense talent and work of @mathcastles and others, including without limitation:
+Terraform Sandbox is not an original work, rather it is a visualization tool of terraforms based on the immense talent of @mathcastles and others, including without limitation:

 * @113
 * @xaltgeist